-- Beneficence those are the core benefits the app - Non-maleficence these were considerations illustrating how the app causes no-harm to individuals or society - Autonomy considerations to ensure people have control over the app functionality, their data and their privacy.
+- Beneficence those are the core benefits of the app - Non-maleficence these were considerations illustrating how the app causes no-harm to individuals or society - Autonomy considerations to ensure people have control over the app functionality, their data and their privacy. - Fairness and compliance considerations to ensure the app is fair for the people of Scotland and complies with legislation, such as data protection but also medical devices regulations.